amandeepmicro/cssimagegallery/ReadME.md

-Just a simple image gallery using simple css properties just for testing purpose . u should nt had checked it out .
+Just a simple image gallery using simple css properties just for testing purpose .
+You should'nt had checked it out .